U.S. Route 61 in Iowa: Dubuque connections

 Planning for the connection to Kerrigan Road began shortly after the Dubuque–Wisconsin Bridge opened in 1982.
 The design of the road was particularly difficult because DOT officials wanted to minimize disruption to downtown and rail infrastructures and because of the proximity of the Ice Harbor along the Mississippi River.
-It was determined that a direct connection to US 20 was not possible feasible, but it would be possible to relocate the railroad tracks to make room for the new highway.
+It was determined that a direct connection to US 20 was not feasible, but it would be possible to relocate the railroad tracks to make room for the new highway.
 This design allowed for downtown access without dumping a large volume of traffic into the central business district.
-By 1988, the Iowa DOT and two railroads, Soo Line Railroad and Chicago Central and Pacific Railroad had agreed in principley to the design of the combined railway; they only had to work out the details of the project.
+By 1988, the Iowa DOT and two railroads, Soo Line Railroad and Chicago Central and Pacific Railroad had agreed in principle to the design of the combined railway; they only had to work out the details of the project.
 The mayor of Dubuque, James Brady, perceived the talks as moving too slowly, so he offered to shave his beard if talks were completed by July 4, 1988.
 The sides did not come together in time and Mayor Brady kept his beard.

 An elevated highway was chosen for the segment between downtown and the Mississippi River bridge for a number of factors.
 DOT engineers factored in the effect of the highway on stormwater collection and determined raising the highway would have the least detrimental effect.
 Additionally, heavy metals and coal tar found in the industrial land beneath the highway could be cleaned up without disrupting traffic on the highway.
 Deck replacement on the Julien Dubuque Bridge that carries US 20 into Illinois for most of 1991 added another wrinkle to the construction project.
 The bridge was closed and its traffic was rerouted onto US 61 / US 151 between Locust Street and into Wisconsin, thence south on Wisconsin Highway 35 and Illinois Route 35 into East Dubuque, Illinois.